 Just one word of warning it is essential that powered cool boxes are never run on 12 volt when the car’s engine is switched off as this can quickly drain the battery.
 Instead when you reach your destination switch over to main power or (if a freezer is available) add ice packs and use as a passive cool box.

-Well we hope with this advice will make lukewarm lettuce and tepid Tetley’s the thing of the past.
+We hope with this advice will make lukewarm lettuce the thing of the past.
 If you have any further tips for keeping things cool we’d love to hear them.
 Until next time, happy camping!